Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-security-domain/security-domain-keys.md

 The Security Domain manages two main types of keys:

 - **SCP03 Keys**: Symmetric AES-128 keys used for secure messaging
-- **SCP11 Keys**: Asymmetric NIST P-256 keys used for authentication and key agreement
+- **SCP11 Keys**: Asymmetric NIST P-256 keys and X.509-certificates used for authentication and key agreement

 ## SCP03 Key Management